JPLDN/Learning-Journal-GP/README.md

 15/10/24
 - Created learning journal
 - Getting to understand the process of learning code
+- Learnt that coding scripts is a step by step build up process.

 22/10/24
 Planning and Brainstorming Ideas for my tutorials: